Transit in a divided Atlanta

 Discrimination in both housing & road design set the stage

 How much of this disconnectivity was intentional?
-If we look at the racial segregation of housing in Atlanta’s history, it seems likely that some streets were purposely designed to provide limited connection between black and white neighborhoods.
+If we look at the racial segregation of housing in Atlanta’s history, it‘s clear that some streets were purposefully designed to hinder connections between black and white neighborhoods.
 From an article in Southern Spaces:

 “If the home-owning whites…were uncomfortable with the presence of African Americans in the area, it did not surface publicly until 1910.
 That year, local whites attempted to remove historically black Morris Brown College to another part of the city.
 When blacks declined to move, whites drew and announced a boundary line to prevent what they called “Negro encroachment” and “invasion.””